Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

-In order to verify the above argument, we have numerically calculated the SHG susceptibility for various different ordered states in TBG, assuming a constant, $\mathbf{k}$ independent order parameter with amplitude of $1\,$meV in each state, with the filling fixed at CNP.
-The results are presented in Fig.~\ref{fig4}(a).
+In order to verify the above argument, we have numerically calculated the SHG susceptibility and nonlinear photo conductivity for the shift current for various different ordered states in TBG, assuming a constant, $\mathbf{k}$ independent order parameter with amplitude of $1\,$meV in each state, with the filling fixed at CNP.
+The results are presented in Fig.~\ref{fig4}(a) (for SHG) and (b) (for shift current).
 We see that the nonlinear susceptibilities vanish for both K-IVC state, and the time-reversal invariant intervalley coherent (T-IVC) state characterized by order parameter $(\tau_x\sigma_{x},\tau_y\sigma_{x})$.
-In contrast, the SHG susceptibility of a VP state is as large as $\pm 800\,\mu$m/V$^{-2}$ when $\omega\sim 15\,$meV, in perfect agreement with previous analysis.
+In contrast, the SHG susceptibility and shift-current conductivity of a VP state are giant in the infra-red frequency regime $\hbar\omega\sim 15$-25\,meV.

-Given that there are substantial valley polarization $\langle\tau_z\rangle$ in the CIs of all of the integer fillings (see Table~\ref{table:integer}), we have explicitly calculated the SHG susceptibility Im$\chi^{x}_{xx}$ of the Hartree-Fock ground states at different integer fillings \cite{supp_info}, which are presented in Fig.~\ref{fig4}(b).
-Substantial SHG responses are obtained at all of these fillings, which are the hallmark of nonzero valley polarizations in these CIs.
-Similar argument applies to the DW states at $\nu=1, 3, 7/2$ and 8/3.
-Since there are nonzero valley polarizations in all of these DW states, non-vanishing SHG and shif-current in the terahertz and infrared frequency regimes are expected.